Jbleezy/BO2-Reimagined/README.md

 * Shovels automatically picked up
 * Records automatically picked up
 * Gramophone initially spawns at Excavation Site gramophone table
+* Swapped spawn positions of certain staff parts to match the area where they are picked up at
 * Musical parts on HUD change record color to show which table the gramophone is currently placed at
 * Musical parts on HUD fade out
-* Changed the order of staff parts on HUD to match the order of the staff holders
+* Changed order of staff parts on HUD to match order of staff holders
 * Staff parts on HUD correctly show that a player has a staff and a gem
 * Staff parts on HUD no longer show that a player has a staff when it is crafted
-* Switched Zombie Shield and Maxis Drone recipe positions on HUD
+* Changed order of Zombie Shield and Maxis Drone recipes on HUD
 * Changed background color of Maxis Drone parts on HUD from green to orange
 * Moved tablet icon above health bar and zone name
 * Added attachment name on HUD for upgraded attachment weapons